Bangalore Mail

-Malayalam actor Kottarakara Sreedharan Nair appeared in the role of a gangster in his only Kannada movie appearance.
+Malayalam actor Kottarakkara Sreedharan Nair appeared in the role of a gangster in his only Kannada movie appearance.
 Director S. K. Bhagavan played the role of antagonist in the movie.
 This is one of the few movies where credits to Chi.
 Udayashankar appear first before crediting the lead roles of the movie.
 Rajkumar makes an entry after nearly half an hour into the movie.